MMV-Lab/im2im-paper/manuscript.md

 ### Customized mmv_im2im.data_modules for bioimaging applications

 The *data_modules* implements a general module for data handling, from how to load the data to how to set up the dataloader for training and validation.
-Different people may prefer to organize their training data in different ways, such as using csv to organize input and the corresponding ground truth, or making different folders (e.g. "image" and "ground_truth") with input and the corresponding ground truth sharing the same file name, etc. Or some people may prefer to do a random train/validation split, while others like to pre-split train and validation into different folders, etc. Currently, the *data_module* in *MMV_Im2Im* supports four different ways of data loading, where we try to cover as many common scenario as possible, so that everyone will feel comfortable using it.
+Different people may prefer to organize their training data in different ways, such as using csv to organize input and the corresponding ground truth, or making different folders (e.g. "image" and "ground_truth") with input and the corresponding ground truth sharing the same file name, etc..
+Or some people may prefer to do a random train/validation split, while others like to pre-split train and validation into different folders, etc..
+Currently, the *data_module* in *MMV_Im2Im* supports four different ways of data loading, where we try to cover as many common scenario as possible, so that everyone will feel comfortable using it.

 A big challenge in the dataloader in bioimaging applications is that there could be not only a large amount of files, but also files of very large sizes.
 To deal with each individual large image, we used the delayed loading from aicsimageio for efficient image reading.
 Besides, we adopted the PersistentDataloader from MONAI to further optimize the efficiency.
 In specific, after loading a large image and running through all the deterministic operations, like intensity normalization or spatial padding, the PersistentDataLoader will pickle and save the data in a temporary folder, to avoid repeating the heavy computation on large files in each training iteration.
 To handle the potentially large number of files, we implemented the data_module with capability of loading only a certain portion of the data into the memory in each epoch and reloading with a different portion every certain number of epochs.
 By doing this, we were able to efficiently train an instance segmentation model with more than 125K images, where each raw image is about 15MB.